phiresky/masters-thesis/manuscript.md

 applications of reinforcmeent learning to control tasks that have not been solved by pre-programmed algorithms [@{https://arxiv.org/abs/1808.00177}].
-Controlling robot swarms using policies learned with deep reinforcement learning has promising results in recent literature such as [@openai].
+Controlling robot swarms using policies learned with deep reinforcement learning shows promising results in recent literature such as [@openai].

 To apply deep reinforcement learning to multi-agent systems, we need to make a few adjustments to the existing learning algorithms and figure out how best to design the policy network.
-Specifically, we need a way to feed a large and varying amount of observations from the neighboring agents into the fixed size input of a dense neural network.
+Specifically, we need a way to feed a large and varying amount of observations from the neighboring agents into the fixed size input of the dense neural network representing the policy.
 In this work, we consider three aggregation methods on a set of different multi-agent tasks: Mean aggregation, Bayesian aggregation, and attentive aggregation.
-Our main goal is to compare these methods with regards to their training performance and sample efficiency.
-We limit ourselves to a specific subset of MARL tasks that are fully cooperative with a team reward, with homogenous agents in a centralized-learning/decentralized-execution setup.
+Our main goal is to compare these methods with regard to their training performance and sample efficiency.
+We limit ourselves to a specific subset of MARL tasks that are fully cooperative with a team reward and with homogenous agents in a centralized-learning/decentralized-execution setup.

 We first give an overview over all the preliminaries we need for our work in